 Brent Small loves beer.
 He also loves mustard.
 When he first tasted Upright beer, he realized the two would go really well together.
 The result was Schmahl’s, his company that makes German-style, beer inspired mustard’s.
-He also holds down the tasting room on Saturdays and has the high ranking position of Chief Bottle Labeler.
+He also holds down the tasting room Thursday through Saturday and has the high ranking position of Chief Bottle Labeler.
 When he’s not making mustard or drinking beer, you’ll likely find him hiking a high mountain trail, working in his garden, concocting in the kitchen, or creating in his studio.

 Steve Cheseborough re-creates the blues and hokum of the 1920s-30s, interspersing the songs with stories, history and humor.
 He sounds like Blind Lemon Jefferson or Bo Carter playing, with Alan Lomax moderating and Groucho Marx adding comments.
 The author of Blues Traveling: the Holy Sites of Delta Blues and one of the stars of Last of the Mississippi Jukes, Cheseborough has the uncanny ability to turn any setting into a 1925 Mississippi jook joint.You can catch him most Sundays at the brewery tasting room.